 An auditory processing disorder can only be completely diagnosed by a specially trained audiologist.
 However, there are certain tests that are indicators which we can give if this is suspected.
 We offer management and treatment for various subtypes of auditory processing disorders and screening tests prior to referral to an audiologiest.

 If you suspect a sensory processing issues, questionnaires and surveys help determine how we can help.
 A student may have retained primitive reflexes or other neurodevelopmental delays that interfere with attention and learning.
 We address the problem directly and also work in conjunction with occupational therapy.

 If a student has become credit deficient, we offer online and blended credit recovery classes, including a-g classes.
 Contact us for more information about our accredited program.

 Students who attend a homeschool charter or independent homeschool may need more support to address a specific learning problem.
 We work with the school and /or family to provide those resources in our center.
-Explore our BT Homeschool option as well.
+Explore our virtual and blended learning options options as well.